Meet The Team

 Graduate Research Assistant

-Alex is a 4th year undergraduate student at the University of Houston majoring in Health with a focus in Public Health, and minoring in Biology.
+Alex is a post-baccalaureate at the University of Houston majoring in Health with a focus in Public Health, and minoring in Biology.
 Her involvement with LABHRT is due to her interest in research, data analysis, health behaviors and its influence on healthcare disparities.
 She also has an interest in working with the Latinx community and the risk factors of minorities.
 She plans to attend graduate school and apply to medical school soon after.
 Some of her favorite hobbies are learning new languages such as mandarin, playing the guitar, and traveling abroad, especially to Central America.

 Alex Perez